OC Functional Nutritionist

 5. Better Immune Function

-A healthy gut plays a crucial role in supporting immune function.
 As your gut heals, you may notice a strengthened immune system, leading to fewer instances of illness or reduced severity of symptoms.

 6. Reduction in Food Sensitivities